-The Corporation's activities are comprised of the production of spirits, along with the distribution of owned and represented spirits, liqueurs and imported wines.
-More specifically, 78% of Corby's operating revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totalled 9% (comprised 7% from spirits and 2% from wines).
-The remainder of the Corporation's operating revenue is derived from its contract bottling and other ancillary businesses.
+The Corporation's activities are comprised of the distribution of owned and represented spirits, liqueurs and imported wines.
+More specifically, 80% of Corby's revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totaled 11% (comprised 9% from spirits and 2% from wines).
+The Company also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees and miscellaneous bulk spirit sales.

-Corby's business consists predominantly of sales within Canada which represent 95% of the Corporation's operating revenue.
+Corby's business consists predominantly of sales within Canada which represent 94% of the Corporation's revenue.
 Sales in Canada are made to each of the provincial liquor boards.
-In fiscal 2011, sales to the three largest provincial liquor boards accounted for 29%, 15% and 14%, respectively, of operating revenue of the Corporation (fiscal 2010 - 28%, 16% and 13%, respectively).
+In fiscal 2012, sales to the three largest provincial liquor boards accounted for 32%, 17% and 14%, respectively, of revenue of the Corporation (fiscal 2011 - 29%, 15% and 14%, respectively).

-The Corporation's sales to customers outside of Canada for each of the years ended 2011 and 2010 represented approximately 5% and 7% of operating revenue, respectively.
+The Corporation's sales to customers outside of Canada for each of the years ended 2012 and 2011 represented approximately 6% and 5% of revenue, respectively.
 These sales mainly consisted of shipments of key brands, such as Wiser's DeLuxe Canadian whisky and Polar Ice vodka into the United States and select countries in Western Europe, and the sale of Lamb's rum in the United Kingdom and other international markets.